miriam-moztap/miriam-moztap/README.md

  <t----------------------------------------------------------------------------------------------------------------------------------------------------->

-🔭 I’m currently collaborating with https://cv.hackademy.lat/

-🌱 I’m currently learning Back End developement with Django Rest Framework
+🌱 I’m currently learning Back End developement

 👨‍💻 All of my projects are available at https://github.com/miriam-moztap